-Graham et al. (1975) in their study with the aim of comparing the effect of hypnosis and relaxation on insomnia, reported that relaxation was effective on insomnia, but no difference was observed in hypnosis intervention (47), which is not in accordance with the findings of the current research.
-In their study the participants were students, but in the current study, the participants were pregnant women, and these two groups are different in terms of sleep disorder mechanisms.
-Also, the sample size in study by Grahamet al. was smaller (22 subjects), but in the present study, 60 pregnant women were investigated.
+Graham et al. (1975) in their study with the aim to compare the effect of hypnosis and relaxation on insomnia reported that relaxation was effective on insomnia, but no difference was observed in hypnosis intervention (47), which is not in accordance with the findings of the current research.
+In Graham's study, the participants were students, but in the current study, the participants were pregnant women, and these two groups are different in terms of sleep disorder mechanisms.
+Also, the sample size in Graham's study was 22 subjects, but in the present study, 60 pregnant women were investigated.

-Due to the nature of intervention, which was a self practice, the limitations of this research include non-confirmation of sleep disorders objectively; individual, cultural, mental, and psychological differences and differences in response conditions of participants, and lack of strict control of participants in receiving other services to improve sleep quality.
-The researcher couldc not accurately control selfhypnosis, as it was a personal practice, although phone calls and a checklist used for monitoring the right practice.
-In addition, the individual and genetic differences of people are factors affecting sleep quality, which are beyond the researcher's control.
+Due to the random allocation of sampling centers, the limitations of this research include non-confirmation of sleep disorders objectively, individual, cultural, mental, and psychological differences and differences in response conditions of units, and lack of strict control of participants in receiving other services to improve sleep quality,.
+The researcher cannot accurately control self-hypnosis, as it is a personal practice.
+We used phone calls and a checklist for control.

+The individual and genetic differences of people are factors affecting sleep quality, which are beyond the researcher's control.
 Also, sleep quality is a subjective process, and it is beyond the researcher's responsibility to control all the factors that affect it.
-It is recommended for future research to investigate the effect of selfhypnosis on anxiety and fear in pregnant women with sleep disorders and comparison of the effect of self-hypnosis in all trimesters of pregnancy.
+Investigating the effect of self-hypnosis on anxiety and fear in pregnant women with sleep disorders and Comparison of the effect of self-hypnosis in each trimester of pregnancy It is recommended for future research.